 Bangkok, Phuket, and Krabi (especially the islands) have long been hotspots for visitors to Thailand.
+We’ll walk you through our Best 3 Days in Chiang Mai Itinerary.

 However, in recent years, Northern Thailand has been thrust into the tourism limelight as travellers start to discover the beauty of Chiang Mai.